You Face Jail Time Even for a First Offense

 We mentioned that most DUI offenses represent a misdemeanor charge.
 However, those charges can escalate to felony charges.
 Typically, that occurs with a third offense and with these conditions:

 In addition, the implied consent law can lead to a felony charge.
 The jail time, fines, and other penalties depend on the specific circumstances of the offense.
 You could face up to seven years in jail, with a hefty fine.
-We would suggest you devise a defense strategy with the help of a DUI lawyer.
+Our Montgomery County DUI lawyers can help devise a defense strategy.

 PA's 10-Year Lookback Period